Jane Alison

-Jane Alison (born 1961) is an Australian author.
+Jane Alison (born 1961) is an Australia-born author based in the U.S.

 Early life and education

-Born in Canberra in 1961, Alison spent two years in Australia as a small child, growing up mainly in the United States as a child of diplomatic parents.
-She attended public schools in Washington, D.C., and then earned a B.A. in classics from Princeton University in 1983.
+Jane Alison was born in Canberra in 1961, the child of Australian diplomats.
+When she was four, her parents met and soon exchanged partners with a couple in the U.S. Foreign Service whose family mirrored her own.
+Her name and nationality changed, and she subsequently grew up in Los Angeles; Quito, Ecuador; and Washington, D.C., where her mother took Alison and her siblings when the second marriage dissolved.
+She attended public schools in D.C. and then earned a B.A. in classics from Princeton University in 1983.
 Before writing fiction, she worked as an administrator for the National Endowment for the Humanities, as a production artist for the Washington City Paper, as an editor for the Miami New Times, and as a proposal and speech writer for Tulane University.
 She also worked as a freelance editor and illustrator before attending Columbia University to study creative writing.